debarghasom/ECO251-ECONOMETRICS-I/README.md

 This is a repository of my coding take-home exam for the course ECO251 (Introductory Econometrics) @ IIT Kanpur.
-It was an individual coding exercise, where we were given cleaned IHDS-1 and IHDS-2 data, and had to answer a few questions.
+It was an individual coding exercise where I cleaned IHDS-1 and IHDS-2 data, merged them, and ran an econometric analysis on them.